The VA denies veterans disability claims that fail to meet eligibility requirements or lack proof of qualifications.

 If you waited until that point to file a VA disability benefits claim, you would no longer have grounds to seek benefits even though you had a medical diagnosis and your disability was clearly service-connected.

-To avoid receiving another denial from the VA, hire a veterans disability benefits attorney.
+To avoid receiving another denial from the VA, hire a veterans disability benefits denial attorney.
 Our team can help ensure the information you provide is complete, accurate, and thorough.
-VetLaw is a reputable name amongst veterans dealing with the VA claims system because we consistently deliver results.

-Our team is ready to offer you our services so you can file a VA appeal and obtain your disability benefits.
-Give us a call at (855) 670-0614 or fill out our contact form today to schedule a free consultation with our team of VA-accredited attorneys.
+Give us a call at (855) 670-0614 or fill out our contact form today.
+We will help you schedule a free consultation with our team of VA-accredited attorneys.

 When the VA denies a disability benefits claim, it also issues a claim denial code.
-These codes correspond with the reasons your VA claim was denied.
+These codes correspond with the general reasons your VA claim was denied.
 However, you may be unfamiliar with the terminology the VA uses, let alone understand how to fix the error.

 A veterans disability benefits denial lawyer can clarify the VA’s basis for denial and explain the appeals process.